-Compare pet insurance estimates for your German Shepherd from NZ's top providers.
-German Shepherds are one of NZ's most popular working and companion breeds - find the right cover for common conditions like hip dysplasia, degenerative myelopathy, and bloat.
+Compare pet insurance estimates for your German Shepherd from Australia's leading providers.
+German Shepherds are a popular choice for families and working roles across Australia - find the right cover for hip dysplasia, degenerative myelopathy, and bloat.

 Popular Choice Featured Provider